digamber89/woo-preview-emails/readme.txt

 You can now send test mails, to test on actual devices

 *note: If the mail isn't seen in you inbox, please first check your spam folder

+== Pro Version ==
+Looking for integratioin with WooCommerce Bookings and Subscriptions - check out the Pro Add On [Preview E-mails for WooCommerce](https://www.codemanas.com/downloads/preview-e-mails-for-woocommerce-pro/)

 == Screenshots ==